-Chairman of the Board of directors of BTS Group AB since 2009.
+Chairman of the Board of BTS Group AB since 2009.

-Shareholdings in BTS Group AB: 50 420 class B shares.
+Shareholdings in BTS Group AB: 50,420 Class B

-Michael Grindfors is senior advisor to AlixPartners where he previously was CEO.
-He has also held senior executive positions in New York and the Nordic countries in companies such as Boston Consulting Group, Goldman Sachs and Puma-Etonic-Tretorn.
-Michael Grindfors graduated in business administration at the Stockholm School of Economics.
+Michael Grindfors was previously president of AlixPartners.
+He has held senior positions at Boston Consulting Group, Goldman Sachs, Etonic, and other companies.
+Michael Grindfors graduated in business administration at the Stockholm School of Fconomics